 I don’t know when I first began to believe I was not good enough.
 Maybe it was in elementary school where I was severely bullied or it could have stemmed from being the last one picked in gym class and never asked to a dance.
 I am sure I created some sort of beliefs about myself from those experiences.

 Whenever it was, I carried all those feelings of unworthiness with me into college.
 I quickly found that the more I drank and partied, the more guys noticed me.
-I craved the attention, believing that it would lead me to love.
+The little girl inside of me craved the attention, believing that it would lead me to love.
 Instead it led me into two emotionally abusive relationships.

-By my mid-twenties, I was holding onto decades of insecurities, wounds, and anger while pretending I had it all together.
+By my mid-twenties, I was holding onto decades of insecurities and wounds while pretending I had it all together.
 I was an event planner for celebrities in L.A.
 My life looked glamorous.
 The truth was, it was a mess.
 I had massive credit card debt; felt unfulfilled and stuck in a meaningless job; and the relationship I was in was wreaking havoc on my friendships and self-worth.

-Even though I had taken the courageous step to leave an abusive relationship, I was overcome with grief and self-doubt.
+Even though I had taken the courageous step to leave an abusive relationship, I was overcome with self-doubt.
 I questioned God and myself –

 “Who am I?”

 “What is my purpose?”

 “Is this as good as life gets?”